-Employees, too, have experienced the paranormal at the Hotel Indigo at the Alamo—there have been the eery disembodied voices and the tip-tap-tip-tap of shoes that belong to no one.
+Employees, too, have experienced the paranormal at the Hotel Gibbs at the Alamo—there have been the eery disembodied voices and the tip-tap-tip-tap of shoes that belong to no one.
 The front desk of the hotel, where Colonel William Travis is said to have died, is particularly active as well.

 It’s no secret that the bloodiest area of the Battle of the Alamo, would hold on tight to that tragedy even centuries later.
-At the Hotel Indigo at the Alamo, you’re not just in for a treat with the building’s beautiful turn-of-the-century architecture, there’s also a good chance you’ll have to share your space with the hotel’s many ghosts.
+At the Hotel Gibbs at the Alamo, you’re not just in for a treat with the building’s beautiful turn-of-the-century architecture, there’s also a good chance you’ll have to share your space with the hotel’s many ghosts.

-With the supernatural sounds of cannons firing, men crying and the ghostly footsteps of fallen soldiers, the Hotel Indigo at the Alamo is certainly a place to stay if you’re in the market for haunted San Antonio hotel.
+With the supernatural sounds of cannons firing, men crying and the ghostly footsteps of fallen soldiers, the Hotel Gibbs at the Alamo is certainly a place to stay if you’re in the market for haunted San Antonio hotel.